-Electric cooking as an alternative to Liquified Petroleum Gas (LPG) in Tamil Nadu
+Electric Cooking as an Alternative to Liquified Petroleum Gas (LPG) in Tamil Nadu

 Traditionally, India’s domestic fuel consumption was met with firewood.
 Over the years due to high indoor household pollution and health implications of firewood, LPG was adopted for domestic cooking with the help of many government schemes and subsidies.
 As of July 2022, over 2,895 lakh households in India and 217 lakh households in Tamil Nadu have access to LPG.